 Fallopian tube cancer develops in the tubes that lead from the ovaries to the uterus.

 In the United States, fewer than 1% of gynecologic cancers are fallopian tube cancers.
-Most often, cancer that affects the fallopian tubes has spread from the ovaries rather than started in the fallopian tubes.
-Cancer that starts in the fallopian tubes usually affects women aged 50 to 60.
+Cancer that starts in the fallopian tubes is rare.
+Most cancers that affect the fallopian tubes originate elsewhere in the body.
+It is usually diagnosed in women aged 50 to 60.
 It is more likely to develop in women who have had the following:

 Fallopian tube cancer is seldom diagnosed early.
 Occasionally, it is diagnosed early when a mass or other abnormality is detected during a routine pelvic examination or an imaging test done for another reason.
 Usually, the cancer is not diagnosed until it is advanced, when it is obvious because a large mass or severe ascites is present.